sacs-epfl/SkipTrain/README.rst

 SkipTrain
 ==============

-This repository contains the code for running the experiemnts in the paper "Energy-Aware Decentralized Learning with Intermittent Model Training" authored by Martijn de Vos,  Akash Dhasade, Paolo Dini, Elia Guerra, Anne-Marie Kermarrec, Marco Miozzo, Rafael Pires, and Rishi Sharma.
+This repository contains the code for running the experiments in the paper "Energy-Aware Decentralized Learning with Intermittent Model Training" authored by Martijn de Vos,  Akash Dhasade, Paolo Dini, Elia Guerra, Anne-Marie Kermarrec, Marco Miozzo, Rafael Pires, and Rishi Sharma.

 -------------------------
 Setting up